 - Wednesday, November 6th (noon) to Wednesday, November 13th (3 p.m.): Open Access Period for signing up for Spring, 2014 English majors' Junior Colloquia & Senior Seminars through an on-line sign-up process in eBear.
 Please contact Lucy Coolidge, [lcoolidg(at)barnard(dot)edu] if you did not participate and need to enroll.

-- The sign-ups for other restricted-enrollment fall English and Film courses in the fall have been posted to the bulletin boards on the fourth floor, Barnard Hall and will be taken down as they fill up.
-See below for details.
+- Tuesday, November 19th (8:30 a.m.): Sign-up sheets for other restricted-enrollment spring English and Film courses were posted on the bulletin boards between rooms 403 and 407, Barnard Hall.
+They will be taken down as they fill up.

 New requirement for English majors graduating in 2014 and later: You must take at least one course in American Literature.
 It can simultaneously fulfill other requirements (elective, pre-1900, etc.) where appropriate.
 Taking American Literature is encouraged for, but not required of, English majors graduating in 2013.

 Jump to a summary schedule of Barnard-English-affiliated literary events for the year.

 Jump to press links related to English Department faculty in the media.